Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 Gifts and Donations

 Information on donating to the parks and the Guide to Giving can be found here.
-Alternatively if you have a special project or park improvement idea that you want to donate your time and energy toward, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
+If you have a park improvement idea, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
 For information on donating a tree through Adopt-a-Park, the tree donation guide can help you get started.

 Park History